Sax-Yusuph/DecagonDevPlacement/README.md

    ```

-2. I tried achieving it with `seed` params which allows you to generate same set of data. but there was a **tradeoff** : - _i won't be able to filter based on gender anymore as the data returned will still be the same._
+2. :bug:  I tried achieving it with `seed` params which allows you to generate same set of data. but there was a **tradeoff** : - _i won't be able to filter based on gender anymore as the data returned will still be the same._
     ```
       const data1 = await axios('https://randomuser.me/api/1.0/?&seed=foobar&results=10&gender=female')
       const data2 = await axios('https://randomuser.me/api/1.0/?&seed=foobar&results=10&gender=male')